stevendbarnett/stevendbarnett.github.io/_pages/teaching.md

 author_profile: true
 ---

-I have had the opportunity to instruct the following courses.
+I have had the opportunity to instruct the following course.

 Virginia Tech
 ------